 In more extreme cases, your breath may smell like fecal material.
-Imbalances within the mouth or protein breakdown on the tongue or gums result in malodor breath.
-Schedule an appointment at our family dental clinic to get a professional opinion on the best way to get rid of your bad breath.
+Imbalances within the mouth or protein breakdown on the tongue or gums result in bad breath.
+Schedule an appointment at our family dental clinic to get a professional opinion on the best way to get rid of your halitosis.

 Types of Bad Breath

 Here are the types of bad breath that derive from systemic diseases: